zstanecic/weather_plus/readme.md

 # Version 4.6.7 #

 * Improved the reading of the current time; in some cities, it was not correct.
-Added daylight saving time to the details; Available only for the countries that adopt it.
+Added daylight saving time to the details; available only for the countries that adopt it.

 # Version 4.6.5 #